Krishbelwal/HR-Analytics---Employee-Attrition-Dashboard/Readme.md

 ### 6. Years in Company
-**Insight:** Employees with 0–5 years of experience show the highest attrition.
+**Insight:** Employees with 0–5 years of experience show the highest attrition which may due to the salary , overtime and promotions.
-**Recommendation:** Provide onboarding support, mentorship, and early career growth opportunities.
+**Recommendation:**.

 ### 7. Salary